 - 1. The valuation date of all PBOs in existence on 1 April 2006 is the first day of their first year of assessment commencing on or after 1 April 2006.
 In this example the year of assessment of the amateur body, a PBO, ends on 31 March, and it therefore has a valuation date of 1 April 2006 and must value all its assets by 31 March 2008 under paragraph 29(4) of the Eighth Schedule.
 For more information on the valuation date of PBOs, see Interpretation Note No. 44 "Public Benefit Organisations (PBOs): Capital Gains Tax" issued on 31 August 2007.
 The professional body, which would normally have a valuation date of 1 October 2001, will have a valuation date of 1 April 2006 in respect of the property.
 In other words, it takes over the valuation together with the applicable valuation date from the amateur body. - 2.
 This example is simplistic in that it does not deal with issues affecting TAB such as the incurral of expenditure in more than one year of assessment before valuation date (which will limit N to 20), incurral of expenditure on improvements on or after valuation date (which will trigger the proceeds formula in paragraph 30(2)) and the incurral of selling expenses (which reduce proceeds for the purposes of the TAB formulae). - 3.
-As the valuation date is not 1 October 2001, the TAB calculator on the SARS website cannot be used to determine TAB (it determines N and T based on a 1 October 2001 valuation date). - 4.
+A special TAB calculator for use by PBOs and recreational clubs is available on the SARS website.
+Unlike the standard TAB calculator which only applies to a valuation date of 1 October 2001, the special calculator makes provision for varying valuation dates and could be used in a case such as this in which the valuation date is 1 April 2006. - 4.
 For more information on the determination of TAB, see the Comprehensive Guide to Capital Gains Tax on the SARS website.

-4.2.5 Disposal of an asset held as trading stock (section 125(3)(b))
+4.2.5 Disposal of an asset held as trading stock [section 125(3)(b)]